mountaingoat-blog/mountaingoat-blog/_posts/2025-10-08-bigquery editions selection strategy capacity planning.md

 - Perform lightweight slot-hour simulations across percentile windows.
 - Complete within seconds for typical datasets.

-Hence, the compute impact is minimal and easily scalable for multiple reservations.
+Hence, the compute impact is minimal and easily scalable for multiple reservations or aggregated ones at organization level.

 ---